pingleware/redeecash.exchange/data/README.md

 This folder will hold the entity voluntary reporting that is not offered by the SEC EDGAR system.

-The directory structure top level will be the SEC file number and each file with a unique filename suffixed with the filing type.
+The directory structure top level will be the SEC assigned filer CIK followed by the SEC assigned file number and each file with a unique filename suffixed with the filing type.

 ## New Filing Types